IIyCbKA/sync-orm-benchmarks/README.md

 List of existing solutions available for start/stop/logs (use the solution name from this list for `./start.sh`):
+- django
 - pony
 - sqlalchemy

-List of modes for solutions (use the mode name from this list for `./start.sh`, default is sync):
+List of modes for solutions (use the mode name from this list for `./start.sh`, with selected solution.
+Default is sync):
-- sync
-- async
+- sync: django | pony | sqlalchemy
+- async: django | sqlalchemy

 **IMPORTANT NOTE:** On each fresh run of `docker-compose` (this is done in `stop.sh`) you must clear all runtime volumes from previous runs.